 Military users in European Union member states will soon have access to a new generation of GNSS receivers, supporting both the Galileo PRS and GPS M-Code encrypted signals.

-Theis one of four services offered by the Galileo global navigation satellite system; Europe’s version of GPS.
+The Public Regulated Service (PRS) is one of four services offered by the Galileo global navigation satellite system; Europe’s version of GPS.
 It broadcasts encrypted signals on two frequencies, providing secure, authenticated positioning and timing for military use and for applications of national importance.

 PRS is designed to be highly resistant to jamming, spoofing and other types of disruption, enabling authorised users – including armed forces, police, coastguard, and operators of critical national infrastructure – to continue operating in adverse conditions.
 PRS will still be available, for example, even if a decision is taken to turn off the open Galileo signal for defence purposes.